What is 403(b) plan?

-403(b) plan is a type of a retirement plan that employer offer to their employees as one of the benefits.
+403(b) plan is a type of retirement plan that employers offer to their employees as one of the benefits.

 Definition of 403(b) plan

 A 403(b) plan, also known as a tax-sheltered annuity (TSA) plan, is a retirement savings plan available to employees of certain tax-exempt organizations, including educational institutions, non-profit organizations, and some religious organizations.

 Similar to a 401(k) plan, a 403(b) plan allows employees to contribute a portion of their salary on a pre-tax basis, meaning contributions are deducted from their income before taxes are applied.

 These contributions, along with any employer contributions, grow tax-deferred until withdrawal during retirement.
 The 403(b) plan is designed to help employees save for retirement while offering potential tax advantages.

 A 403(b) plan works by allowing eligible employees to contribute a portion of their salary on a pre-tax basis towards their retirement savings.
 Here's how it generally works: